 Many organizations have migrated to Microsoft Office 365 to reduce cost and complexity.
-Although using Office 365 might initially seem attractive, those who use it soon learn that Office 365 data protection
+Although using Office 365 might initially seem attractive, those who use it soon learn that Office 365 data protection is no easy task.

 Office 365 is a cloud-based collection of Microsoft server applications such as Exchange Server, SharePoint, Lync and Yammer.
 This article focuses on backing up Office 365 Exchange Server and SharePoint Server since those applications are by far the most commonly used.